mozilla-releng/releng-rfcs/mechanics.md

 **Duration**: No time frame.
 Ideas can stay open indefinitely

-**Number of people involved**: Minimum required to make a proposal.
-Since you do not need consensus or compromise at this stage, you can go through this phase on your own if that makes sense to do so.
-It's good to have an expert in the area involved or at least someone to bounce your idea off of.
+**Number of people involved**: Minimum required to make a proposal and expect the PR to be signed off.
+It's good to have domain experts or stakeholders involved.

+In general, the solution proposed in the next step should have an expectation of being signed off, though specific details may change.
+An open-ended discussion starting from the problem statements may be more productive, and allow for people to reach common ground earlier, than starting from a potentially controversial solution that hasn't been discussed beforehand.
+If the various stakeholders agree that a fully fleshed out proposal would be preferable, even before any consensus, this rule of thumb may be waived.

 **PR Label**: `Phase: Draft`

 ### Make a PR

-Once you have a goal and potential solution, you can create a PR.
+Once you have a goal and potential solution that is expected to pass (though specific details may change), you can create a PR.

 * Copy [`template.md`](rfcs/template.md) to `rfcs/xxxx-<rfc-title>.md`.
   Fill in the first few sections, but feel free to leave things TBD at this stage.